What is HIV?

 HIV cannot be transmitted by air, water, insect bites, saliva, tears or sweat.
 The virus also cannot be passed through healthy, unbroken skin.

-You can find our more about HIV transmission here.
+You can find out more about HIV transmission here.

-What are the symptoms and signs of HIV in men and women?
+What are the symptoms and signs of HIV?

 Most people do not usually have signs or symptoms of HIV infection.
 However, if they do, the first symptoms can appear within 2−4 weeks of infection and include flu-like illnesses, sore throat, swollen glands and rash.
 This is called a ‘seroconversion illness’.
 This soon settles down and then most people will have no symptoms until years later.